 It's just enjoyed a redesign.
 Can you tell us about the process behind it?

 A lot of our initial efforts went into making sure the back-end was functional for our sellers.
-They can log in, upload their own products, check sales, fulfill items and get added to a payment queue.
+They can log in, upload their own products, check sales, fulfil items and get added to a payment queue.
 We are going to be developing this further.

 We created a new identity using our shortened web URL.
 We found that Department Store had bad Google search results for us, so focusing on our shortened URL means we are instantly at the top of Google search.